Contact Us for a Free Consultation (833) 594-2133

 Posted by Ronald D. Hedding, ESQ. | Mar 25, 2020

-Having practiced in Los Angeles for 25 years, worked for the District Attorney's office and also worked for a Superior Court judge, I think I have a pretty good idea about the inner workings of the Los Angeles criminal defense community, and obviously the Los Angeles criminal court system.
+Having practiced in Los Angeles for 25 years, worked for the District Attorney's office, and served as a judicial assistant to a Superior Court judge, I believe I possess a fairly comprehensive understanding of the inner workings of the Los Angeles criminal defense community and the Los Angeles criminal court system.

-One of the biggest I see is I read other attorneys websites and I can tell that 90+% of the websites were not written by the attorney.
-So, you basically have website companies putting content on the site, putting information on these sites and a lot of the time a lot of the information is not accurate.
+One of the biggest things I notice is that I read other attorneys' websites, and I can tell that the attorney did not write more than 90% of the content.
+So, you basically have website companies putting content on the site, providing information, and a lot of the time, the information is not accurate.

-Everything on my website here I wrote.
-It was brought about by years of experience, trial and error, working in the system, and pretty much having a full well-rounded idea of how the criminal system works.
+I wrote everything on my website.
+It was developed over years of experience, trial and error, working within the system, and gaining a comprehensive understanding of how the criminal justice system operates.

 Not All Criminal Websites Were Written By Attorneys

-That's probably one of the first things you really have to be aware of, that a you're reading these websites not all of them were written by attorneys, so the question becomes, what does a website company know about criminal defense?
-How can they really give you any insight into criminal defense:?
+That's probably one of the first things you really have to be aware of: that not all websites were written by attorneys.
+So, the question becomes, what does a website company know about criminal defense?
+How can they really give you any insight into criminal defense?
 So, bear that in mind.

-The reason I know this in addition to reading some of the sites, I'm getting calls from people who are looking for attorneys and they're making statements to me that are not accurate.
+The reason I know this, in addition to reading some of the sites, is that I'm receiving calls from people seeking attorneys, and they're making statements to me that are not accurate.
 So, I'm asking them, where are you getting that information from?
 And they're getting it from reading websites.

 They're also getting it from talking to people on the phone.
-A lot of times if you're not talking to an attorney on the phone and you're talking to an attorney's staff member who doesn't know what they're talking about.
+Often, if you're not speaking with an attorney directly and instead are interacting with an attorney's staff member who lacks knowledge on the subject.

-Of course there's people who work in offices — like my office manager has worked for me for over 20 years.
+Of course, some people work in offices, such as my office manager, who has been with me for over 20 years.
 He knows what he's talking about.
-He's been doing this a long time.
-He's seen the result in cases.
-He's talked to a lot of people.
-Him and I have coordinated and worked together.
+He has been doing this for a long time.
+He has seen the results in cases.
+He has spoken to a lot of people.
+He and I have coordinated and worked together.

-So, when you call my office you're going to get somebody who knows what they're talking about, who knows the system, who knows about the charges, he knows about the prosecutors and judges.
+So, when you call my office, you're going to get somebody who knows what they're talking about, who knows the system, who knows about the charges, who knows about the prosecutors and judges.

 That's your first thing.
 You're on the internet.
-You're trying to find an attorney and a lot of the information on the internet is not accurate.
-If you start reading some of these websites, it's just a bunch of garbly-goop.
+You're trying to find an attorney, and a lot of the information on the internet is not accurate.
+If you start reading some of these websites, you'll find them misleading.

-They're not giving you any good solid practical information.
-They're giving you generalizations and they're just filling in their website.
+They're not providing you with any solid, practical information.
+They're providing generalizations and simply filling in their website.
 So, bear that in mind when you read some of this stuff.

 Many Criminal Websites Don't Make Any Sense

-A lot of people see that because a lot of people who call me or when they come in, they tell me they were reading something on a website and it doesn't even make any sense what they're talking about in there.
-They're geared towards oh yeah, we're going to get your case dismissed.
+Many people notice this because when they call me or come in, they often mention that they were reading something on a website, but it doesn't make any sense to them.
+They're geared towards, ' Oh, yeah, we're going to get your case dismissed. '

-Wait a minute, you don't even know anything about my case.
+Please wait a minute, you don't even know anything about my case.
 Why don't you get all the information about my case?
-That's one of the biggest things in criminal defense also.
+That's one of the biggest aspects in criminal defense as well.
 How are you going to get a case dismissed if you don't have all the information on the case?

-Unfortunately, when people are scared and they're embarrassed and they're hoping that they can get rid of this albatross around their neck — their criminal case — they're going to feed the attorney or whoever they're talking to all the information that's positive for them.
+Unfortunately, when people are scared, embarrassed, and hoping to get rid of the albatross around their neck — their criminal case — they will feed the attorney or whoever they're talking to all the information that's positive for them.

 So, that's one of the biggest things — and I talk about it in my book, The Art of the Perfect Defense.
-Give me the information first from the prosecutor and police point of view.
-I want to hear what they're going to try to say against you, then we can turn around and start to dissect it and attack it and look at some defenses in the case, look for some mitigating information and look to do damage control on the case.
+Please provide me with the information from the prosecutor's and police's points of view.
+I want to hear what they're going to say against you, then we can turn around and start to dissect it, attack it, and examine some defenses in the case, look for mitigating information, and implement damage control.

 Talk to a Veteran Battle-Tested Criminal Defense Lawyer